dedousis/Encyption-Decryption/Readme.txt

 the last 16 bytes and finally generate a new CMAC(plaintext).At the end we get these 2 CMACS and with verify_cmac() we compare them to find them if they are identical,if they are, it means that noone in the middle has changed our file if not something bad has happend.
-	As for project issues, i did not encounterd big problems during this project, the only issue i had it was when decrypting i was losing the last 16 bytes of the file but it was easily corrected.
-	Finally the given files (hy457_verifyme_128.txt)(hy457_verifyme_256.txt) were not succesfully verified because the CMAC from the cipher text was different than the generated from the plaintext, which meanss that somenone in the middle before the decryption has interfere to the file and changed something.
 --------------------------------------